 Performances are an integral part of the Tennessee Arts Academy experience.
-From the opening celebration to the final Finale Luncheon, a diverse group of artists and performing groups are featured at every Arts Academy event.
+From the opening Overture Celebration to the final Finale Luncheon, a diverse group of artists and performing groups are featured at every Arts Academy event.
 Regional theatre, dance and music soloists and ensembles are showcased during a daily thirty-minute presentation in the Massey Performing Arts Center.
 On Sunday and Wednesday evenings a world-class artist is chosen to perform for TAA participants.
-The Belmont Mansion tour, the TAA art exhibit and special event functions each include local artists as part of their program.
+The Belmont Mansion tour, the TAA art exhibitions, the TAA Carnival, Vendor Fair and Artist Market, and special event functions each include local artists as part of their program.

 Massey Performing Arts Center